kommitters/stellar_sdk/.github/ISSUE_TEMPLATE/bug_report.md

 ### Current behavior

-Include code samples, errors and stacktraces if appropriate.
+Include code samples, errors and stack traces if appropriate.
 If reporting a bug, please include the reproducing steps.

 ### Expected behavior